Mohitrajranu/FlinkPracticeProj/README.md

 ● writeUsingOutputFormat()/FileOutputFormat -> writes output as per the provided fileoutputformat.
 ● writeToSocket -> Writes elements to a socket according to a serialization schema ● addSink -> to add a custom data sink outside of Flink ex Kafka , Flume etc using connectors

+Iterative Stream accepts feedback to itself and comprises of FeedbackStream and OutputStream.
+If condition is met then go to output stream